 Of course, as we will later see, the same experimental results coincide with new alternative theory, and with Einstein's Relativistic Mechanics.
 Furthermore, Global Physics can explain other aspects derived from the non-existent of the typical relativistic singularities and compatibility between theory of the atom of Global Mechanics, Global Dynamics of normal human scale and Global Astrophysics.

 As commented earlier, principle of equality of inertial and gravitational mass allows the planets' gravitational force to be consistent with Fundamental Law of Dynamics.
-Einstein's Relativistic Physics supports this principle but it needs to modify space and time in order to cohere with small-observed differences in Mercury's orbit and planets' orbits in general.
+Einstein's Relativistic Physics supports this principle but it needs to modify space and time to cohere with small-observed differences in Mercury's orbit and planets' orbits in general.
 Nevertheless, Paul Gerber explained those differences in 1898 within a classical perspective.

 In Global Physics, this principle is no longer necessary, since with definition and characterization of mass, movement of mass follows same rules in the Global Aether, regardless of origin of forces.
 However, there are peculiarities, besides variation of the mass with velocity; Law of Global Gravity introduces variation of gravitational force per unit of mass with velocity for same spatial localization.

 In new model of Global Dynamics, Newton's Second Law, Law of Force, or Fundamental Law of Dynamics continues to be valid as far as relation between force, mass and acceleration, although it is not constant.

 When velocity starts to become relevant as regards speed of light, the increase in mass is due to the conversion mechanism between applied force, whether it comes out from gravitational energy or not, and stored kinetic energy in form of mass.
 However, the increase in mass will balance with an increase in gravitational attraction, such as in classical case of the planets' orbits, which is why this effect could not create the anomalous precession in Mercury's perihelion.

 Regardless of the increase of mass with speed, gravitational force would increase also due to double gravitational pull of kinetic mass –equivalent mass to kinetic energy.